olla-world/Courses/cracking-the-coding-interview-with-leetcode/lecture-01/detail.md

 An array is a collection of items stored at contiguous memory locations, each identifed by at least one _array index or key_.
 The index of an array of size N can range from 0 to N-1.

-:pushpin: Python does not have built-in support for arrays, but Python Lists can be used instead.
+**Note:** Python does not have built-in support for arrays, but Python Lists can be used instead.

 Create an array containing mango names: